 - Don’t try to boast with an answer like, “I consider myself a born leader and have always sought out leadership opportunities over the years.”
 It’s boring and it doesn’t answer the question.

 - This should go without saying, but avoid examples that could raise red flags.
 For example, don’t talk about leading a project that was an utter failure due to your mistakes.

 2. Get Specific About What You Did

-- The best stories include enough detail to be believable and memorable.
+- Be detailed.
+The best stories include enough detail to be believable and memorable.
 Show how you were a leader in this situation and how it represents your overall leadership experience and/or potential.

-- At the same time, you must make an effort to keep the story concise.
+- Be concise.
+Make an effort to keep the story relatively short.
 It can be tempting to go off on tangents, particularly if you haven’t prepared in advance.
 Using the STAR format will help you keep it focused.